 CAK(LOCAL) - APPROPRIATIONS AND REVENUE SOURCES: INVESTMENTS

-The College President or other person designated by Board resolution shall serve as the investment officer of the College District and shall invest College District funds as directed by the Board and in accordance with the College District's written investment policy and generally accepted accounting procedures.
+The vice president of finance and administration or other person designated by Board resolution shall serve as the investment officer of the College District and shall invest College District funds as directed by the Board and in accordance with the College District's written investment policy and generally accepted accounting procedures.
 All investment transactions except investment pool funds and mutual funds shall be settled on a delivery versus payment basis.

 Approved Investment Instruments

 From those investments authorized by law and described further in CAK(LEGAL) under Authorized Investments, the Board shall permit investment of College District funds, including bond proceeds and pledged revenue to the extent allowed by law, in only the following investment types, consistent with the strategies and maturities defined in this policy: